-Did you know that one in three older Americans falls every year?
+Did you know that one in four older Americans falls every year?
 Falls are the leading cause of both fatal and nonfatal injuries for people aged 65+.

 Falls can result in hip fractures, broken bones, and head injuries.
 And even falls without a major injury can cause an older adult to become fearful or depressed, making it difficult for them to stay active.

 If you have an aging parent, grandparent, or neighbor in your life, helping them reduce their risk of falling is a great way to help them stay healthy and independent as long as possible.